J35P312/TayWhale/README.md

         source activate TayWhale

-        ./install.sh <reference.fasta> <GTF_file> <output_dir> <max_read_length>
+        python install.py <reference.fasta> <GTF_file> <output_dir> <max_read_length> > Taywhale.conf

 Note the script does not apply repeatmasking, if you want to mask repeats, you could either apply the repeatmasker to the reference genome before running the script.
+You need to suply the absolute path of your output directory.

 The install script creates a folder named <output_dir> containg the indexed reference file and resources needed by the pipeline.
 The script also generates a config file (TayWhale.conf) this file may be edited to make the pipeline run on slurm etc. visit the nextflow website for more info on how to setup the config: